Some links in this post may be affiliate links

 Rotate the pot regularly to ensure that the plant receives right on all sides for uniform growth and avoid leggy growth.

-Average humidity of 50-55% is ideal for Missionary Plant.
-The plant has no need for extra humidity.
-However, if the leaf edges become crispy and curled, it is an indication that the air is too dry (low humidity).
-To up humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Missionary Plant prefers a humidity of 50-55%; it has no need for extra humidity.
+However, if the leaf edges become crispy and curled, it means that the air is too dry.
+To up humidity, group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier.
+Maintain good air circulation to minimize fungal diseases.

 Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 If the plant is too overcrowded, divide it and pot the splits into individual pots to propagate new plants.
 Check out these succulents pots available on Amazon.